dingus221/PRMasterServer/README.md

 <strong>6.
 Current problems and directions of investigation:<br></strong>
 1. Serverlist refreshing is still buggy, u need to relogin to refresh list for now<br>
-2. Max players per game seem to be 2 for now, but we were able to start a game with 3 people somehow (needs testing)<br>
+2. Testing shows, that some players connect better than others, while some can't connect to anyone.
+We were able to start a game with 3 people somehow (needs testing)<br>
 3. Might be fixed, needs testing: Host gets error from time to time - "sb not responsive"<br>

 <strong>7.
 How gamespy server works for nabs</strong>